imCodePartnerAB/iVIS/docs/overview/index.rst

 ------------

 It is a VINNOVA-funded project to create basic conditions for the digitization of the Swedish school, by building a completely open school administrative system.
+Good

 The project intends to create a school system that makes it possible for the school to develop faster, in a more innovative way and to move the control over the information from suppliers to the school's stakeholders.